RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: RoboCOIN Dataset

 \section{RoboCOIN Dataset}

-The RoboCOIN dataset provides a multi-embodiment benchmark for bimanual manipulation, integrating \numembodiments robotic platforms, \numdemonstrationsabs demonstrations, \numtasks tasks, and \numscenarios scenarios.
+RoboCOIN is introduced as a pioneering \textbf{multi-embodiment bimanual manipulation} dataset, featuring a comprehensive suite of hierarchical annotations designed to facilitate advanced robot learning.
+It integrates \numembodiments diverse robotic platforms, \numdemonstrationsabs high-quality demonstrations, \numtasks structured bimanual tasks, and \numscenarios real-world scenarios.
 A Hierarchical Capability Pyramid is introduced to span three levels of annotations, facilitating multi-resolution learning from high-level concepts to low-level control.